YoFilip/YoFilip/README.md

 **My two passions, basketball, and programming, serve as significant sources of inspiration for me.
 I aspire to continue growing in these areas and hope to combine them in the future.**

 > [!NOTE]
 > **Presently, I am seeking internship opportunities in Poland, preferably in Sosnowiec or within the Katowice area, from April 29, 2024, to May 29, 2024.
-If you are interested in collaborating or offering unpaid internships, please feel free to contact me at filipxpp@wp.pl.**
+If you are interested in collaborating or offering unpaid internships, please feel free to contact me at swiatek.filip@wp.pl.**

 **Thank you for your attention!**